 Frequency Entrainment

-The binaural beats in DeepBliss guide your brain into specific frequency states.
-Alpha waves (8-13 Hz) are particularly effective for affirmation absorption, as they're associated with relaxed awareness and increased suggestibility.
+The binaural beats in DeepBliss can guide your brain into specific frequency states.
+Alpha waves (8–13 Hz) are associated with relaxed awareness and increased openness — a state in which affirmations may land with less internal resistance.

 Personalization and Mirror Neurons